thanasisn/SDR_enhancement_LAP/article/article_doc.md

 to the weather characteristics in these periods, with frequent alternations between cloud-free periods and clouds.

-![Figure 3.5: Seasonal variability of the number of ECE events relative to the the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower 25\\,\\% and the upper 75\\,\\% percentiles.
-The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.](media/rId64.png){width="5.833333333333333in" height="3.5285126859142606in"}

-Figure 3.5: Seasonal variability of the number of ECE events relative to the the corresponding number of GHI measurements in Thessaloniki for the period 1994 -- 2023, in the form of a box and whisker plot.
-The box contains the data between the lower $25\,\%$ and the upper $75\,\%$ percentiles.
-The thick horizontal line and the diamond symbol represent the median and the mean values, respectively.
-The vertical lines (whiskers) extend between the maximum and minimum monthly values.

 The distribution of the ECE events (Figure) shows that in rare cases the OI can exceed the TSI at TOA for the same SZA even by more than
 $400\,\text{W}/\text{m}^{2}$, while in $75\,\%$ of the cases the OI is